+Whitchurch is first mentioned in the Domesday Book, although its origins as a permanent settlement date back to at least the Anglo-Saxon period.
 The Domesday Book showed that the manor was held by the Bolebec family and in the 12th century they built a castle just west of that main road.
-The Bolebecs had sizeable landholdings in the county and Whitchurch became a place of prestige as head of the Barony of Bolebec in Buckinghamshire.
-The castle covered six acres, including a garden, and there was a deer park to the south.
+The Bolebecs had sizeable landholdings in the county and Whitchurch became a place of prestige as head of the Barony.
+The parish church was rebuilt in the 13th century but to this day remains a defining landmark in the rural landscape.
 By 1245 the manor had come into the hands of the Earl of Oxford.
 He obtained a charter granting the right to hold a weekly market and annual fair and created a market place on Market Hill, which was then the road to Oving and Quainton.
 By this time Whitchurch had become a borough, but the market seems to have lasted less than a century and Whitchurch was to revert to village status.